genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 AppGen can be used to generate a fully working application from a dictionary file.

-Usually when creating a application, you would start with a schema; you then build data servers, request servers and event handlers on top to create your product.
-AppGen automates all of this, and will generate the following:
+Usually when creating a application, you would start with a schema; you then build data servers, request servers and event handlers on top to create your application.
+AppGen automates all this, and will generate the following new files:

+- Data server: _application_**-dataserver.kts**
+- Request server: _application_**-requestserver.kts**
+- Event handler: _application_**-event-handler.kts**
+- Sytem processes: _application_**-processes.xml**
+- Service definitions: _application_**-service-definitions.xml

-### Data server and Request Server
+### Data server and request server

-One block will be generated per table, complete with meta data (all fields on the table) and a field block (returning all fields on the table).
-For request servers, the inbound meta data will be based on the primary key.
+One block will be generated for each table in the database, complete with metadata (all fields on the table) and a field block that returns all fields on the table.
+Forrequest servers, the inbound metadata will be based on the primary key.

 ### Event handler

-Event handler, complete with insert, amend and delete transactions.
+The file for the event handler contains insert, amend and delete transactions for every table in the database.
 All transactions support validation and meta data.
-If a field is marked as a sequence in the dictionary (i.e. generated ID) then the field is not specified on the meta data for inserts, but will be specified on modifies/deletes.
+If a field is marked as a sequence in the dictionary (i.e. generated ID) then the field is not specified on the metadata for inserts, but it will be specified on modifies and deletes.

-Deletes will have reduced metadata, as we only require the columns to satisfy the primary key to do the delete.
+Deletes will have reduced metadata, as it is only necessary for the columns to satisfy the primary key to perform the delete.

-### Static files

-Two essential Genesis files will be generated: **processes.xml** and **service-definitions.xml**.

 ### Parameters